IRNAS/koruza-v2-ui/README.md

 # KORUZA v2 Pro Graphical User Interface

 ## Description
 The KORUZA v2 Pro Graphical User Interface enables monitoring and control of KORUZA v2 Pro units.
 The Graphical User Interface is written in Python with the help of Dash.
+The layout and user-facing features are documented [here](https://docs.koruza.net/software/graphical-user-interface).

 ## File Structure